 The Coral Health Chart is great for dive centres, scientists, school groups, and tourists and empowers people to monitor their local reefs.
 Anyone can contribute to our global database!
 You don’t need training – download the CoralWatch Info App or Do it Yourself Kit from our website, request a Coral Health Chart, and you are ready to go!”

 Explore the magical wonderland of the Great Barrier Reef with Google Earth.
-This is a great way to get a clear sense of the size of the Great Barrier Reef and the location of the various destinations.
+T a great way to get a clear sense of the size of the Great Barrier Reef and the location of the various destinations.
 Then, zoom in to see the islands and even dive into the depths to see the marine life beneath the surface.

 Google Underwater Street View

 Using the vast resources of Google and the Catlin Seaview Survey project, you can view marine life, gaze at the beauty of the reef islands, or take a virtual dive on top Great Barrier Reef dive sites.

 The XL Catlin Seaview Survey is a unique global study, working with some of the world’s leading scientific institutions, dedicated to monitoring this change and communicating it to the world.
 Take a look at the Great Barrier Reef, follow important news and updates, and even take a virtual dive in some of the world’s best dive sites.